exasol/pyexasol/docs/DBAPI_COMPAT.md

 ## DB-API 2.0 wrapper

 In order to make it easier to start using PyEXASOL, simple DB-API 2.0 wrapper is provided.
-Please see example:
+It works for `SELECT` statements without placeholders.
+Please see the example:

 ```python
 # Import "wrapped" version of PyEXASOL module